JoeSiu/FYP-blog/_posts/2021-12-08-feedback-site.md

 ![](FYP-blog/assets/img/uploads/feedback_success.png)

 However, if the feedback failed to send to the server (e.g. no internet), a red notification banner will show instead, telling players the error.

 ![](FYP-blog/assets/img/uploads/feedback_fail.png)

 All submitted feedbacks can then be viewed at <https://joesiu.github.io/FYP-feedback-site/>.

 ![](FYP-blog/assets/img/uploads/feedback_site.png)

+### Future plans

+* Better UI
+* Lazy loading for the feedback site (feedbacks will only load on scroll)
+* Allow users to search/sort/filter feedbacks on the feedback site
+* Image support (in-game screenshots)